sveltia/sveltia-cms/README.md

 ### Compatible with Netlify/Decap CMS

 - Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating a single line of code.
-- Existing [configuration files](https://decapcms.org/docs/configuration-options/) can be reused as is.
+- Your existing [configuration file](https://decapcms.org/docs/configuration-options/) can be reused as is.
 - Various features are still missing though — look at the [compatibility chart](#compatibility) below to see if you can migrate.

 ### Better UX

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code and design.
 You can expect constant UX improvements across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
-While the UI is not yet optimized for small screens, larger tablets like iPad Pro or Pixel Tablet should work well.
+While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 - The screenshots above are worth a thousand words!

 ### Better performance